The Jimmy Jab Games: Plot

 Holt and Terry (Terry Crews) are assigned to a meeting at 1 Police Plaza.
 The precinct is left on their own for a few hours before they are assigned to defend the President of Serbia's motorcade.
 The gang then decides to do the "Jimmy Jab Games".
-The competition's name comes from Jake's mispronunciation of Mahmoud Ahmadinejad, who Jake also believed was the "King of Iraq" rather than President of Iran.
+The competition's name comes from Jake's mispronunciation of Mahmoud Ahmadinejad (Armen Jimmy Jab), who Jake also believed was the "King of Iraq" rather than President of Iran.
 Jake makes a bet with Rosa (Stephanie Beatriz): if he wins, he gets Rosa's friend's phone number (which she had refused to give to him earlier); if he loses, he will pay $200 to Rosa and never ask for any more phone numbers.

 In the first game, the participants must eat expired Chinese food.
 Boyle is the first one eliminated, while Scully (Joel McKinnon Miller), the winner, leaves due to food poisoning.
 The second game, a foot race in anti-bomb suits, ends with Hitchcock (Dirk Blocker) eliminated.
 The next task involves Jake, Rosa, and Amy going undercover before anyone recognizes them.
 Amy seems to have lost, but Rosa fails to convince a single person, so she is eliminated.
 However, Rosa asks Jake if he'd like to cancel the bet, as it's clear he's still in love with Amy.
 Jake rebuffs this.
 The final task involves them running through the precinct to complete various activities.
 Jake gets stuck in the final activity, giving Amy the victory.
 Her victory is interrupted by Holt's and Terry's return, with Holt ordering them to stop.
 Jake later reveals to Rosa that he purposely let Amy win.
 Rosa then decides to give him her friend's number, hoping to help him move on from Amy.

 While away from the office, Holt faces off with his nemesis, Deputy Chief Wuntch (Kyra Sedgwick).
 He wants $1200 for new kits that can help combat a new, more potent form of ecstasy.
 Wuntch tricks Holt into asking for and accepting a high budget.
 The budget includes a drug task force that will end up in a loss if the operation goes awry.
+However, Terry convinces Holt that the task force can succeed and to put Rosa in charge of it.
 Meanwhile, Gina (Chelsea Peretti) orders Boyle to snare a tape that reveals their relationship from an oblivious, but ultimately vindictive Hitchcock.
 After fighting with Hitchcock, Boyle gets the tape and destroys it.